 Did you know that one of the best disc golf courses in the world is located in Cary, N.C.?
 That’s right Diavolo Disc Golf Course at New Hope Park was ranked #7 on the World’s Best Disc Golf Courses by UDisc.
 This picturesque course is completely free to play and has 3 sets of pads from beginner to expert, making it enjoyable no matter your skill level.
 New Hope straddles the American Tobacco Trail so be sure to bring your bikes or running shoes to round out an active, afternoon date.

 Take your date to the JC Raulston Arboretum at North Carolina State University, where you can enjoy a nationally-acclaimed garden and experience a diverse range of plants specifically cultivated for landscapes.
 From there, head to Neomonde Mediterranean for lunch, located just a one-minute drive away.
 At Neomonde you can enjoy an authentic mix of traditional and contemporary Mediterranean food—the hummus and pita is perfect for splitting as an appetizer.

 Dinner and a movie in downtown Raleigh

 Dinner and a movie is always a good idea, especially if it’s a hot summer night.
 And in downtown Raleigh, you can take the movie to the next level with the Marbles IMAX, boasting N.C.’s only 3D-capable giant screen.
 From inspiring educational documentary films to Hollywood’s biggest feature films, the theater makes you feel as if you're in the movie.

 Planning dinner beforehand?
-Some great dining is just steps away from the theater like Royale, MOFU Shoppe, Caffé Luna and Brewery Bhavana and Bida Manda in the Moore Square district.
+Some great dining is just steps away from the theater like MOFU Shoppe, Caffé Luna, Sitti and Bida Manda in the Moore Square district.
 Be sure to stroll hand-in-hand through the cobblestone streets of City Market before you leave!